-Meet Nancy Rollins, our Summervals Coach.
-Nancy is a Boston age group winner (first in 2007 and 2008 and second in 2009 and 2010), CARA 2009 senior female runner of the year and Chicago Marathon age group winner in 2009, 2nd in 2010.
+Nancy Rollins, our Summervals Coach, is a Boston Marathon age group winner, CARA Senior Female runner of the year and Chicago Marathon age group winner.
 She's also a top-ten age-graded runner in 5K, 1/2-marathon and marathon distances.

 I look forward to sharing with you the principles of physiology, cardiovascular conditioning and the most effective training approaches, so you can reach your potential as a runner.

 Your longer, steady weekly runs (done in ERC group runs, we hope!) build aerobic conditioning and are essential in developing strength and endurance.
 Interval training – both Wintervals and Summervals – helps you build aerobic strength, improve your running efficiency, and adapt to race-specific intensity.
 Intervals help you run faster and/or maintain your speed by training your body to better process lactic acids.
 If you are new to intervals, you should begin to see results after about 4 weeks, if you stick to it… so it’s important to participate every week if possible.